rajgupta2399/NetflixGptWithExtraFeature/README.md

-Netflix React App
+NetflixGPT React App

-<p>Netflix-like React App powered by TMDB API and Firebase Authentication.</p> <br />
+<p>NetflixGPT React is a modern web application that replicates the core features of Netflix, allowing users to browse, search, and watch trailers for movies and TV shows.
+Powered by React and TMDB API, this app delivers real-time movie data and user-friendly navigation.
+With Firebase Authentication, users can securely log in, manage their profiles, and curate a personal Watchlist of their favorite titles.
+The app also features responsive design, ensuring seamless viewing on both desktop and mobile devices.</p> <br />

 <h2>Setup</h2> <p>Client Folder: Front-end</p> <li>Install the Node Module folder: <code>npm install</code></li> <li>Run the development server: <code>npm run dev</code></li> <br /> <p>Create a .env file and add the following configuration:</p> <li><code>REACT_APP_TMDB_API_KEY=YOUR_TMDB_API_KEY_HERE</code></li> <br /> <h2>Features</h2>